 Section 3.07.05.01.
 Permitted Uses in Zone B:

-1. All uses permitted in the underlying zoning districts provided that they can meet the Performance standards as outlined for the Aquifer Protection Overlay Zones.
+1. All uses listed as Permitted Uses in the underlying zoning districts provided that they can meet the Performance standards as outlined for the Aquifer Protection Overlay Zones unless listed as a Conditional Use or Prohibited Use in Sections 3.07.05.02 or 3.07.05.03.

-2. Best Management Practices are encouraged, particularly in Zone B.

 Section 3.07.05.02.
 Conditional Uses in Zone B:

 A cumulative expansion of 250 animal units of existing Class D CAFO’s in continuous operation since the adoption of Brookings County Zoning Ordinance on May 1976 not to exceed five hundred (500) total animal units.
 (Class C).